Iridomyrmex purpureus – Australia – Colony with Queen

 The Fourmiculture Charter on delivery:

-Our experience makes it possible to eliminate almost all losses during transport and we have been using packaging adapted and tested for this use for 10 years.
-A possible loss of the queen during transport would automatically entitle you to a 100% refund (valid with carrier for 48 hours).
+Our experience allows us to virtually eliminate losses during transport, and we have been using specially designed and tested packaging for this purpose for 10 years.
+Any loss of the queen during transport would automatically entitle you to a 100% refund (valid with 48-hour courier service).

 _______________________________________________________________

-Heat all year round, or respect a period of 2 months at room temperature from the end of August to guarantee the longevity of the queen and her laying. – Food: Small living insects (crickets size 2 to 4, fruit flies, mosquitoes, etc.) or dead, sweet liquids, jellies, meat, etc.
+– Food: Small live insects (crickets size 2 to 4, fruit flies, mosquitoes, etc.) or dead insects, sugary liquids, jellies, meat, etc.

-– Maximum population of the colony: approximately 65,000 workers, sometimes several hundred thousand.
+– Maximum colony population: Approximately 65,000 workers, sometimes several hundred thousand.

 – Color: Black abdomen with blue metallic reflections, reddish head and thorax.

-– Estimated maximum longevity of the queen: 7 to 15 years
+– Estimated maximum queen lifespan: 7 to 15 years

 Photo 1: GFDL license.